 Budgeting doesn’t have to be a bad word.
 For example, if you love live performances but don’t ever end up watching TV, consider cutting the cord and use that money to subscribe to a local theatre for discount tickets.
 Or if you enjoy eating out but don’t mind making your own coffee, consider skipping the daily latte and treating yourself to a monthly meal at a fancy restaurant.
 It’s all about balance, people.

 Tracking your spending habits means more financial freedom in the future, as well as security now.
 You can focus on the important goals–like buying a house or retiring early.

 If you’d prefer an app to manage all of your finances, consider using SoFi Money.
-The mobile-first banking experience combines the benefits of a checking and savings account by allowing you to pay bills, deposit money and use ATM machines, for free.
+A mobile-first money management account that combines the benefits of a checking and savings account by allowing you to pay bills, deposit money and use ATM machines, for free.

 4. Save More Money

 Once you track your spending, you can begin to start saving more.
 It’s hard to know how to build a strong financial future if you don’t evaluate your current status.
 Are you splurging too much at your local bar?
 Or is your wardrobe putting your finances in arrears?

 Once you get a clear picture of your finances, it is easier to start saving more, which means working toward long term financial goals like retirement.
 People with savings goals are nearly twice as likely to spend less than they make and save the difference according to an America Saves Week survey.

 If you’ve mastered budgeting and are stashing away some cash every month, first off, congratulations.
 This is the first step to achieving financial independence.

 Now, it’s time to consider using an investment platform like SoFi Wealth Management to help grow your nest egg.
 With 0% in management fees and $0 for unlimited personal finance advice, it’s a no brainer.